Determining the Anisotropic Exchange Coupling of CrO_2 via First-Principles Density Functional Theory Calculations: Comparison with Experiments

 Using our calculated $D$s, we can predict the low-temperature spin-wave contribution to the magnetization as a function of temperature.
-A relatively straight-forward generalization of the argument found in Kittel\cite{Kittel} for a cubic system allows one to write the spin-wave dispersion relation for small excitations and long wavelengths as
+The relatively straight-forward generalization of the argument found in Kittel\cite{Kittel} for a cubic system that we used above to calculate the spin stiffness also allows one to write the spin-wave dispersion relation for small excitations and long wavelengths as

 Integrating over a surface of constant $\omega$ in $k$-space, one obtains a density of states given by

 Using this expression and the Planck distribution, we can calculate the coefficient $B$ in the $T^{3/2}$ model